aistore2030/skype-messaging-api/README.md

 Step 2 : Call REST API and send your message

+end points
+/api/CustomWebApi

+Parameters
+1 notificationMessage
+2 token

+Example : http://localhost:3978/api/CustomWebApi?notificationMessage=youmessage&token=yourtoken this url will hit and send your message to roboM

 For the user their are two step also

 Step 1 : Subscribe a portal

+From the skype user need to type subscribe domainname only